MujoAgent/MujoAI/README.md

-# NeoAI
+# YukoAI

-Welcome to NeoAI!
-NeoAI is an experimental artificial intelligence platform designed to push the boundaries of generative AI by creating intelligent fashion agents that design, adapt, and evolve within a decentralized environment.
-NeoAI aims to revolutionize the fashion and creative industries by exploring how AI-driven agents craft innovative, culturally inspired, and futuristic designs in dynamic and shared creative settings.
+Welcome to YukoAI!
+YukoAI is an experimental artificial intelligence platform designed to push the boundaries of generative AI by creating intelligent fashion agents that design, adapt, and evolve within a decentralized environment.
+YukoAI aims to revolutionize the fashion and creative industries by exploring how AI-driven agents craft innovative, culturally inspired, and futuristic designs in dynamic and shared creative settings.

-Stay connected with us through our [Twitter](https://x.com/NeoAIZ) for updates, discussions, and advancements in the project.
+Stay connected with us through our [Twitter](https://x.com/imyuko_ai) for updates, discussions, and advancements in the project.

 ---